IanXSmith/joule-code-samples/doorbell-js/README.md

 }
 ```

-For information on how to configure the example for the optional Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS MQTT messaging server, go to:
+For information on how to configure the example for the optional Microsoft Azure\*, IBM Bluemix\*, or AWS\* MQTT messaging server, go to:

 [https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/](https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/)

-This example needs cloud connectivity for which you would need to unblock the IP ports on the Intel® Joule Expansion Board.
+This example needs cloud connectivity for which you would need to unblock the IP ports on the Intel® Joule™ development board.
 They are done as follows:

 	$ iptables –F
 	$ iptables –P INPUT ACCEPT